djpdim/expensify-budget/README.md

 ## Description

--   This project is a PWA Budget tracker.
+-   This project is a PWA Budget tracker, that is being host to Heroku app throught MongoDB - Atlas.

 ## Link to the app